Our Kauai Festival Guide!

-There’s Fun to Be Had in Kauai All Year Long
+There’s Fun to Be Had at the Top Kauai Festivals All Year Long

 Old Koloa Town hosts a gathering with live entertainment, food, and a ceremonial parade dedicated to Koloa’s heritage during the Koloa Plantation Days Celebration.
 Held in July each year, this festival gives visitors a taste of Kauai’s deep cultural connection.

 In the first weekend of August each year, Kapaa Beach Park holds a two-day festival dedicated to Tahitian culture known as Heiva I Kauai.
 The festivities include Tahitian dancing competitions for children and adults in solo and group categories, as well as Tahitian drumming.
 Tahitian arts and crafts, jewelry, clothing, and food are also sold onsite by vendors.
 Admission costs a mere $7.00 per person, with children ages 12 and under admitted for free.

 September’s last full week brings on the Kauai Mokihana Festival, which begins with Hawaiian church services at the historic Kapa’a First Hawaiian Church and includes a variety of competitions and workshops in music, hula dancing, and Hawaiian culture all week long in Lihue, Kauai.
 General admission tickets for most events are $25.00 per person at the door and $20.00 if purchased in advance, with free admittance for children under 6 years old.
 A pass for all of the events can be purchased for $75.00.